gotchoices/MyCHIPs/lib/agent3/doc/README.md

 2. Run `npm tsc` before running the simulation.
 3. Run `./simdock startup`, `./simdock tickets`, and then `./simdock start sim --runs=50` as outlined [here](/doc/sim-docker.md)

 \*Instead of running these four commands individually, developers may find it useful to run the `runsim.sh` bash script within the `lib/agent3` directory, which executes these steps in sequence.
+Since the simulation is run asynchronously, the script should be run from the command line.
+We've seen some issues with using VS Code's NPM SCRIPTS runner.

 ## Structure Overview